lverweijen/piargus/docs/source/tutorial.md

 )
 ```

-The additional parameters to TableData are the same as those to Table when supplying microdata.
-More parameters can be set:
+You can also specify additional parameters to `TableData`:

 | Parameter          | Meaning                                         | Example                   |
 |--------------------|-------------------------------------------------|---------------------------|